Sally Jameson

-Sally Anne Jameson is a British Labour Party politician and prison officer serving as the Member of Parliament (MP) for Doncaster Central since 2024.
+Sally Anne Jameson is a British Labour Party politician and ex prison officer serving as the Member of Parliament (MP) for Doncaster Central since 2024.

 Early life and career

 Sally Jameson was born and raised in Doncaster.
 She was a prison officer at a local prison and was a branch chair of the Prison Officers' Association union.

 Politics

 She campaigned for Labour for 12 years before being elected, and was an agent for the previous MP Rosie Winterton.
 She was selected to stand in the 2024 general election for Doncaster Central, in July 2022.
 She was endorsed by Unison, ASLEF, Co-operative Party and USDAW.
 She won the seat with a majority of 9,551.

+In December 2024, she was Parliamentary private secretary to the Ministry of Justice.
+She has served as Parliamentary Private Secretary to the Home Office.
+She called on Prime Minister Keir Starmer to resign in May 2026.
+She was appointed as Parliamentary Under-Secretary of State jointly in the Cabinet Office and Ministry of Housing, Communities and Local Government on 22 July 2026 by new prime minister Andy Burnham.